Polycystic Ovary Syndrome

 Polycystic Ovary Syndrome (PCOS) is a complex hormonal condition that is thought to affect between 12 and 20% of women of reproductive age.
 It is estimated that about 70% of these cases are undiagnosed.
-POCS can make it difficult for women to fall pregnant, affects their menstrual cycle, healthy weight maintenance and often have high levels of insulin or male hormones known as androgens, or both.
-This can result in excessive facial and body hair.
-And as a result of too much insulin being produced the bodies metabolic and digestive system is affected.
-In some women PCOS does run in the family.
+PCOS can make it difficult for women to fall pregnant, affects their menstrual cycle, healthy weight maintenance and often these women have high levels of insulin or male hormones known as androgens, or both.
+This can result in excessive facial, body hair and acne.
+As a result of too much insulin being produced the bodies metabolic and digestive system is affected.
+In some women PCOS has a genetic disposition.
 For others the condition only occurs when they gain excessive weight.

 Diagnosis of PCOS